What is sleep related infant death?

 Stop or reduce your use of alcohol and other drugs

 The use of certain substances during and after pregnancy may also increase the risk of sleep- related infant death.
 This includes alcohol, cannabis (marijuana), crack, cocaine, heroin, and others

 If you would like support for any kind of substance use (including alcohol or other drugs), free, confidential information and telephone support is available from the Alcohol and Drug Information and Referral Service.
 Call 1-800-663-1441 (toll-free in B.C.) or 604-660-9382 (in the Lower Mainland).
 Support is available 24 hours a day, 7 days a week, in multiple languages

 Sharing a room helps protect your baby against sleep-related infant death, and it is a safer sleeping arrangement than sharing a bed.
 For the first 6 months, have your baby sleep on a separate surface in the same room where you sleep.
 Many families choose to bedshare, or find that they end up bedsharing even if they did not plan to do so.
 There are ways to make bedsharing as safe as possible.
 For more information about reducing the risks of bedsharing, see www.healthlinkbc.ca/pregnancy-parenting/parenting-babies-0-12-months/baby-safety/safer-sleep-my-baby.

 Breastfeed your baby

 Breastfeeding helps protect your baby against SIDS.
 Breastfeeding also helps protect your baby from many childhood illnesses.

 Breastfeeding is easier when you share a room with your baby.
-This means your baby sleeps near you on a separate surface, allowing you to be close to your baby.
+This means your baby sleeps near you, allowing you to be close to your baby.

-For help with breastfeeding, speak with your doctor, public health nurse, registered midwife, or local breastfeeding support group.
+For help with breastfeeding, speak with your doctor, registered midwife, public health nurse, doula, or local breastfeeding support group.